 Read about the pros and cons of marble flooring in a kitchen here.
 For homeowners who can give their flooring proper attention, marble floors are a great choice.

-We just finished putting in 18″ x 18″ marble tiles in our scullery.
-Read about the details here.
+We just finished putting in 18″ x 18″ marble tiles in our scullery seen above!
+Read about the details of this floor here.

 2. Granite Checkered Floor